langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ##### Funhaus (Channel)

-- Set the following variables to download the videos in the Funhaus channel:
+- Set the following variables to download all the contents in the Funhaus channel:

   ```bash
   export YOUTUBE_URL="https://www.youtube.com/funhaus"